harshil-mistry/ml-based-accident-detection/README.md

 There were some additional features as well in the website, such as the user can see the weather conditions or traffic in the city, so the user can take precautions beforehand and can take the route which will help the user reach the destination easily and quicker.

-Although by the end of given time period, we were not able to integrate these two components (model and website), as of now both are working fine individually, and i am too lazy to integrate the model in the website :)
+Although by the end of given time period, we were not able to integrate these two components (model and website), as of now both are working fine individually, and i am too lazy to integrate the model in the website now :)